zzozzo/Intro/README.md

 - 📱 I major in Convergence security engineering
-- 💡 I am data analyst of enterprise blockchain which services gigwoker application called Yogig!
+- 💡 I am data analyst of Enterprise Blockchain which services gigwoker application called Yogig!
 - ✨ The reason why I study AI and Data Science is I can find out unknown features or insights throught analyzing data.
 Futhermore, I believe using these features and insights I can make better world by inventing useful tech.

 ### Contact